CBS Cuts JD Vance's Mic as He Calls Out Moderator for Debating Him

 Throughout the debate, CBS News ran on its screen a message that viewers could log onto its "CBS News Confirmed" website to read about claims in the debate that were untrue or misleading.
 At some points, the network even showed a code that enabled viewers to instantly call up the information on their mobile phones.

-That entreaties was not shown on the screen of Newsmax's simulcast the CBS News debate.
+That entreaties was not shown on the screen of Newsmax's simulcast of the CBS News debate.

 Information from The Associated Press was used to compile this report.